jubentley/fs.js/README.md

 ### end_fullscreen()

-Will end full-screen mode if in full-screen, else it will do nothing.
+Will end full-screen mode if in full-screen, else it will do nothing, can be called safely.

 ```JavaScript
 async function end_fullscreen() {